hpsim/OGL/README.md

-updateInitGuess | false |whether to copy the initial guess to device on every solver call export | false | write the complete system to disk verbose | 0 | print out extra info device_id | false |whether to copy the initial guess to device on every solver call executor | reference | the executor where to solve the system matrix, other options are `omp`, `cuda` evalFrequency | 1 | evaluate residual norm every n-th iteration adaptMinIter | true | based on the previous solution set minIter to be relaxationFactor*previousIters relaxationFactor | 0.8 | use relaxationFactor*previousIters as new minIters
+updateInitGuess | false |whether to copy the initial guess to device on every solver call export | false | write the complete system to disk verbose | 0 | print out extra info device_id | 0 | on which device to offload executor | reference | the executor where to solve the system matrix, other options are `omp`, `cuda` evalFrequency | 1 | evaluate residual norm every n-th iteration adaptMinIter | true | based on the previous solution set minIter to be relaxationFactor*previousIters relaxationFactor | 0.8 | use relaxationFactor*previousIters as new minIters scaling | 1.0 | Scale the complete system by the scaling factor

 ### Supported Solver
 Currently, the following solver are supported